Gordon Setter: Breed development

-As a gundog in the UK
+As a gundog in Scotland and Northern England

 Among the many changes which took place in sport and country affairs during the 20th century were those concerned with the method of shooting and consequent role of the gundog.
-These changes were accelerated after World War II, prior to which there were many "dogging moors" in the north of the UK, especially in Scotland.
+These changes were accelerated after World War II, prior to which there were many "dogging moors" in the north of England and especially in Scotland.
 Walking up game became largely superseded by driving and field-craft by marksmanship.
 The function of the gundog was as a result limited to the recovery of dead or wounded birds and — in the age of specialisation — this meant that the Labrador Retriever came to the forefront while the number of working pointers and setters declined year after year.

 Besides the modernisation of the style of shooting and the work required of gundogs, the situation was altered by the new developments that also took place in farming, which helped to bring about a marked reduction in the partridge population.
 Factors include the introduction of modernisation such as early cutting of silage, the use of fast-moving mechanical equipment, the burning or ploughing of stubble-fields soon after harvest, the destruction of hedgerows, and the use of chemical sprays for weed-killing.
 The hedgerows had provided shelter and nesting sites; the weeds and other herbage supplied food and cover; whilst the stubble-fields had been a primary source of winter food; so the partridges were deprived of some important assets, whilst the wide use of chemicals on the land exercised a direct harmful effect.
 These changes significantly affected the status of setters and pointers.
-Though often used as a general purpose gundog, the Gordon Setter has been a wide-ranging dog employed in the UK to locate red grouse and ptarmigan on the Scottish or North of England moors and partridges on the stubble-fields of the south of England.
+Though often used as a general purpose gundog, the Gordon Setter has been a wide-ranging dog employed in the Scotland to locate red grouse and ptarmigan on the Scottish or North of England moors and partridges on the stubble-fields of the south of England.
 Up to the late 1930s, most Gordons were kept for this type of work, so that the majority were to be found in Scotland and the north of England; but now they are more evenly distributed and there are no large working kennels.

 The function of the setter is well summarised by Captain Blaine:

 Two Gordon Setters have achieved the title of Dual Champion.
 The Kennel Club regulations state this title can only be claimed by dogs who have achieved the title of Show Champion and Field Trial Champion.
 The first was a bitch, Amscot Irresista Belle; her pet name was Trisca.
 The second was Trisca's relative, Boyers Scarlatti.